riboviz/example-datasets/add-new-dataset.md

 - Dataset-specific parameters include the adapter sequence, accession codes for the samples and the potential presence of UMIs and/or barcodes.
 Whether or not UMIs and/or barcodes are present can be hard to pinpoint.
 If in doubt set the UMIs configuration as FALSE, if UMIs are present the output files will show irregularities such as a lack of three-nucleotide periodicity.
 - It can be useful for other people to be able to access your work, if your work is open-science and the data has been published.
 To do this create a branch in example-datasets with a useful name linked to your issue ticket (e.g. W-Sc_2016-63 for Weinberg et al 2016 *Saccharomyces cerevisiae* dataset from issue ticket 63) which contains your config.yaml file.
 It is useful to link/name this branch in your issue ticket so that it is easy to find.

-**Testing:**
+**2. Testing:**

+Create downsampled data and complete a fast test on it (optional)

 Failure of the job to run through riboviz may be due to:
 - Running the job script command from the wrong directory
 - Pathway errors, either due to typo's or incorrect pathways - these errors may be present in the config.yaml file or in the job script that you submitted
-- Checking `.nextflow.log` to see where the job failed may provide further insights
+- Checking `.nextflow.log` from `$HOME/riboviz/riboviz` to see where the job failed may provide further insights (further documentation can be found [here](https://github.com/riboviz/riboviz/blob/main/docs/user/prep-riboviz-run-nextflow.md#debugging)

 If the job is completed succesfully output files will be generated in an output folder.
 These output files should be checked to ensure that the parameters provided were correct.
 - The read_lengths file can be checked to confirm that adapters have been removed succesfully – the read lengths are usually expected to be 28-32 nt (this may depend upon the protocol)
-- 3nt periodicity
+- 3nt periodicity on coding regions, and start and stop profiles can be checked by examining 3nt_periodicity

-If the output files look as expected confirms that the job ran succesfully.
+The dataset has been processed correctly if the output files confirm the succesful removal of adapters and the presence of 3nt periodicity.
+You can then:
+- Update the provenance section of the config.yaml file with the most recent commit before submitting a pull request containing your config.yaml file (do not submit your input or output files in this pull request).
+- Update the genus-level README.md so that it contains the name of your config.yaml file

+**3. Troubleshooting**

+If necessary, troubleshooting can be carried out to diagnose the cause of any irregularities.
+Possible causes include contaminating sequences which were not removed when aligning to the contamination files or the presence/incorrect removal of UMIs.
+- FastQC analysis can be carried out on the fastq.gz input files.
+This will produce a FastQC report - examine the "Overrepresented sequences" section